-- 178. The County Board should consist of:
+- 166. The County Board should consist of:

 - (a) Chairperson

 - (b) Vice Chairperson

 - (c) Secretary

 - (d) Assistant Secretary

 - (e) Treasurer

 - (f) Assistant Treasurer

 - (g) Registrar

 - (h) PRO

 - (i) Culture and Language Officer

 - (j) Chairperson of County Development Committee

-- (k) Children's Officer (Appointed) - (I) Officers of the Provincial and Central Councils from within the County - (m) Delegates to Provincial and Central Councils - (n) An elected representative of each Divisional Board - (o) Chairperson of the County Fixtures Committee - (p) Members of sub-committees of Provincial and Central Councils who have voting rights within their respective Councils and who are from within the County - (q) Chairpersons of sub-committees of the County Board - (r) Three delegates, who are registered members, from each affiliated Club, one of whom must be a current player
+- (k) Children's Officer (Appointed)

+- (I) Officers of the Provincial and Central Councils from within the County

+- (m) Delegates to Provincial and Central Councils

+- (n) An elected representative of each Divisional Board

+- (o) Chairperson of the County Fixtures Committee

+- (p) Members of sub-committees of Provincial and Central Councils who have voting rights within their respective Councils and who are from within the County

+- (q) Chairpersons of sub-committees of the County Board - (r) Three delegates, who are registered members, from each affiliated Club, one of whom must be a current player

-Where a County Schools or Colleges Committee functions, it shall be entitled to two voting delegates on the County Board.
+Where a County has a Schools or Colleges Committee it shall be entitled to two voting delegates on the County Board.

 The County Board shall hold office until the end of the next Annual Convention.
 It shall be subject to the authority of Provincial and Central Council.

-- 179. The Executive of the County Board shall consist of the Officers of the County Board as set out in Rule 178 (a) to (o) and shall have authority to submit motions to the County Board. - 180.
-The Executive of the County Board must appoint a county development committee comprising of at least four people each with a responsibility for either Coach Education, Volunteer Development, Participation and Referee Education. - 181.
-County Board secretaries shall give 14 days notice to all members for County Board meetings.
-In emergency situations shorter notice will suffice. - 182.
-County Boards shall have within their respective Counties: - (a) Control of Club affiliations and registration - (b) Responsibility for the Management of County teams and responsibility for ensuring that managers, mentors, trainers, team officials and coaches are registered with the Association.
-County Boards may defer club games within 5 days (excluding the day of the fixture) before a competitive Inter-County fixture and players from the county panel must be allowed to play with their clubs outside that five day period.
-If a county qualifies for a Provincial Final or All Ireland Semi-Final or Final, the 5 day period may be extended with approval of County Board.
+- 167. The Executive Committee of the County Board shall consist of the Officers of the County Board as set out in Rule 166 (a) to (o) and shall have authority to submit motions to the County Board. - 168.
+The Executive Committee of the County Board must appoint a county development committee comprising of at least four people each with a responsibility for Coach Education, Volunteer Development, Participation or Referee Education.

+169. County Board secretaries or other authorised official shall give 14 days notice to all members for County Board meetings.
+In emergency situations shorter notice will suffice.

+- 170. County Boards shall have within their respective Counties: - (a) Power to approve or reject applications to affiliate from new clubs.
+They also have the authority to set and collect affiliation fees - (b) Power to control registration fees within the county in line with Rule 50 - (c) Responsibility for the Management of County teams and responsibility for ensuring that managers, mentors, trainers, team officials and coaches are registered with the Association

+County Boards may defer club games within 5 days (excluding the day of the fixture) before a competitive Inter-County fixture and players from the county panel must be allowed to play with their clubs outside that five-day period

+If a county qualifies for a Provincial Final or All-Ireland Semi-Final or Final, the 5-day period may be extended with approval of County Board

-- (c) Control and organisation of all competitions within the County - (d) Power to raise finance - (e) Power to control, administer and utilise funds and property of the Association within the County - (f) Power to grade or re-grade players and teams at Club level.
-County Boards must notify Provincial and Central Councils on the official grading form by the 1st March, of Clubs that are being proposed to be downgraded for Championship purposes within their Counties, and the reasons why they should be downgraded.
+- (d) Control and organisation of all competitions within the County subject to the rules of the Official Guide, ratified Bye-Laws and competition regulations - (e) Power to raise finance - (f) Power to control, administer and utilise funds and property of the Association within the County - (g) Power to grade or re-grade players and teams at Club level.
+County Boards must notify Provincial and Central Councils on the official grading form by the 1st March, of Clubs that are being proposed to be downgraded for Championship purposes within their Counties, and the reasons why they should be downgraded

 The grading of Clubs shall be subject to approval of Central Council.